Haridas Mundhra: Mundhra Scandal

 The irregularity was highlighted in 1958 by Feroze Gandhi of the Indian National Congress party, who represented the Rae Bareli seat in the Parliament of India.
 Jawaharlal Nehru was Prime Minister at the time, and Feroze was married to his daughter Indira Gandhi.
 Nehru, as the leader of the ruling Congress party, wished to have the LIC matter handled quietly since it might show the government in a poor light.

 However, Feroze Gandhi was the primary force behind an anti-corruption movement that in 1956 resulted in imprisonment of one of India's wealthiest men, Ram Kishan Dalmia, for defrauding his life insurance company.
 Subsequently, Parliament passed the Life Insurance of India Act on 19 June 1956, under which 245 firms were nationalised and consolidated under the Life Insurance Corporation.
 Hence, he looked upon the LIC as a "child of Parliament".
 He would have no softpedalling on the matter, and took the case directly to parliament:

 "Parliament must exercise vigilance and control over the biggest and most powerful financial institution it has created, the Life Insurance Corporation of India, whose misapplication of public funds we shall scrutinise today."
 Feroze Gandhi, speech in Parliament, 1957-12-16.

 The matter was dramatised further in the public mind by the tense relations between Feroze and his father-in-law.

-Feroze Gandhi vs. Nehru

-Feroze Gandhi had married Indira Nehru over Jawaharlal's initial objections; she had gotten him to agree to the marriage, and relations between the men were cordial.
-She often helped her father in his duties, acting as official hostess, and helping run the huge residence.
-In 1949, Indira and their two sons Rajiv Gandhi and Sanjay Gandhi moved to Delhi to live with Jawaharlal, while Feroze continued alone in Lucknow.
-In 1952, after Feroze was elected to Parliament (his campaign was managed by Indira), he also moved to Delhi, where he was assigned an MP's quarters, but "Indira continued to stay with her father, thus putting the final seal on the separation".

-This rift was well known and it lent drama to an already sensational matter when Feroze Gandhi raised the Mundhra question on the floor of Parliament.
-Standing from the treasury benches, he asked the government whether the newly formed Life Insurance Corporation had used premiums from 5.5 million life-insurance policyholders to buy up shares at above-market prices in the companies controlled by a notorious stock speculator, Haridas Mundhra.

-Thus the prime minister was confronted by his own son-in-law.
-The Finance Minister, himself a noted industrialist, initially snapped "That is not the fact," but had to admit later that this in fact was the case.